vaxad/RJPOLICE_HACK_177_DjDawgs_1/README.md

 ## ML Models

-1.**Translation model** to translate any language into any other language (Hindi:'hi', English:'en', Gujarati:'gu' and so on).
+1. **Translation model** to translate any language into any other language (Hindi:'hi', English:'en', Gujarati:'gu' and so on).
 2. **Sentiment Analysis model** to detect whether feedback is negative or positive.
 3. **Zero-Shot Classification** to identify the issues in negative feedbacks.